A chance discovery from a house clearing has shed light on a softer and more human side of the First World War.

 “With Help for Heroes, our modern soldiers have a level of support today that was sadly missing during the Great War.
 While the quality of care has improved, the link between the two periods, particularly the importance of support from family has remained.

-Mr Chapman hopes that the postcard will raise as much money as possible, with all proceeds going towards Help for Heroes.
+Mr Chapman hopes that the postcard will raise as much money as possible, with all proceeds going towards Help the Heroes.
 It will remain on auction until 8.38pm.

 To view this little piece of personal history, or to bid, visit the Ebay auction page: www.ebay.co.uk/itm/263323580433